-Lowe's was giving $25 million in grant money to minority-owned businesses reopening amid the COVID-19 pandemic, while the founder of Home Depot gave millions to U.S. President Donald Trump's campaign.
+The CEO of Lowe's announced that the company is offering $25 million in grant money for minority-owned businesses trying to reopen amid the COVID-19 coronavirus disease pandemic.
+Also, Bernie Marcus, the co-founder of Home Depot, gave millions to Trump's 2016 campaign.

 In early June 2020, a meme comparing two popular U.S. home improvement chains spread across social media:

 The facts presented are true, but some context was missing.

 It’s true that Lowe’s has created a $25 million grant for minority-owned small businesses trying to reopen after being forced to close due to the COVID-19 coronavirus disease pandemic.
 As CNBC reported on May 20, 2020:

 Lowe’s is dishing out the funds to help small businesses, especially home improvement professionals, in need of masks, personal protective equipment and other supplies to operate safely.
 The new funds follow $340 million of support the home improvement retailer provided for Covid-19 response activities in the first quarter.